 - Women's Studies

-In addition to the general admissions requirements for KU, students interested in Studio Art must submit a portfolio to the Fine Arts Department.
+In addition to the general admissions requirements for KU, students interested in Studio Art or Applied Digital Arts must submit a portfolio to the Art and Art History Department.